What Explains Gender Gap in Unpaid Household and Care Work in India?: Theoretical perspectives on gender gap in unpaid work

 Both economists and sociologists have provided theoretical and empirical explanations for unequal distribution of unpaid work between men and women within households.
-Broadly two theoretical frameworks have emerged: bargaining theory \citep{mcelroy1990empirical, becker1991treatise, hersch1994housework, lundberg1996bargaining} or relative resources theory \citep{blood1960husbands, shelton1993does, brines1994economic, greenstein2000economic, bittman2003does, gupta2008whose, baxter2013negotiating} and gender based theory.
+Broadly two theoretical frameworks have emerged: bargaining theory \citep{mcelroy1990empirical, hersch1994housework, lundberg1996bargaining} or relative resources theory \citep{blood1960husbands, greenstein2000economic, gupta2008whose, baxter2013negotiating} and gender based theory.
 From a bargaining theory perspective, individuals’ relative bargaining power within households is a key determinant of intra-household time allocation.
 Within this framework, bargaining between partners is motivated by the desire to prevent the breakdown of marriage.
 Individuals’ resources such as earnings from market or assets determine their bargaining position within the households.
 Therefore, the partner with the greater resources will be able to negotiate spending less time on unpaid housework.
-Bargaining theory or relative resources theory implies that there is a negative correlation between individual’s bargaining power and the amount of time devoted to unpaid household work.

 However, bargaining models do not account for the differences in the gender of the household members \citep{agarwal1997bargaining, kabeer1997women, kantor2003women}.
 They do not adequately explain the role of social and cultural norms in limiting the bargaining ability of women within households \citep{agarwal1997bargaining}.
 For instance, in case of India mere access to resources within a marriage does not translate into increased bargaining power for women as they are unequal partners in marriages owing to social and cultural factors such as age of marriage and stigma attached to divorce \citep{kantor2003women}.
-Hence, the bargaining models do not fully explain the uneven distribution of unpaid work between women and men.
+Hence, the bargaining models do not fully explain the uneven distribution of unpaid work between women and men in socio-cultural contexts different from the Global North from where these theories have primarily emerged.